gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 * Build items can take other build items as input when they are built, and often require other things to be present when they are used.
 For example, a binary is typically compiled from source and other binaries.
   At runtime, the binary requires some other binaries to be present.
 * Build items that are buildable carry meta-data about what their inputs are.
-Things have already been built carry meta-data about what their inputs were when they were built.
+Things that have already been built carry meta-data about what their inputs were when they were built.

 ## Story: Introduce language source sets